Season 2026 – We’re back!

 Meeting Point

-Bus Stop Adlerbrücke (corner of Engelsstr. / Friedrich-Engels-Allee)
+Bus stop Adlerbrücke (corner of Engelsstr. / Friedrich-Engels-Allee)

 Departure Time and Duration

-• Wuppertal Special Tour: Departure at 11:00 AM, approx. 2 hours
+Wuppertal Extra Tour: Departure at 11 a.m., duration approx. 2 hours

-Booking via the visitor service (+49 (0)202 563 4375; email: mi-wuppertal@stadt.wuppertal.de) or online via Wuppertal Live.
+Booking via the Visitor Service (+49 (0)202 563 4375; email: mi-wuppertal@stadt.wuppertal.de) or online via Wuppertal Live.

-• Wuppertal Special Tour: €22 / €11 reduced (incl. entry to Engels-House)
+Wuppertal Extra Tour: €22 / €11 reduced (incl. admission to the Engels House)

 Contact

-Visitor Service: Tel.: +49 (0)202 563 4375, Email: mi-wuppertal@stadt.wuppertal.de
+Visitor Service: Tel. +49 (0)202 563 4375, email: mi-wuppertal@stadt.wuppertal.de

-Additional Notes
+Additional Information